Party Committee Elections

 Who can apply?

-Any member of the Welsh Liberal Democrats will be able to apply for these positions, with the following exceptions:
+Any member of the Welsh Liberal Democrats can apply for these positions, with the following exceptions:

-You will first need to submit an application form then gather support from other party members.
+You must first submit an application form then gather support from other party members.

 Step 1: Submit your application form

-Download the application form and submit it via email, post or in person at the Welsh Autumn Conference in Wrexham.
+Download the application form and submit it via email or post.

 Download an Application Form (Microsoft Word)